Peter Volken Smidt – episode 12 – Electrifying a Contest 30

 7. Peeling the underwater hull

-8. Armor coat, everlasting protection
+8. Armor Coat, an everlasting protection

 9. The (temporary) installation of the pod motor

-10. Prepare the engine compartment
+10. Preparing the engine compartment

 11. Installing the peripheral equipment